 Cloud Fortified apps meet all of Atlassian’s cloud security requirements and show their own investment in cloud security by participating in the Marketplace Bug Bounty program and completing a security self assessment that is reviewed annually by Atlassian.
 They also meet additional requirements for reliability at scale, and align their incident management process with Atlassian’s to maximize uptime.
 Cloud Fortified apps also meet a 24 hour response time, 5 days a week support SLA.

 Purchase the license tier that matches the number of users you have licensed for your host product.
 For example, if you have a 25-user Confluence license, purchase the Confluence app at the 25-user tier.
 The app will only function if its license matches or exceeds the tier of the host product – even if only some of your licensed users need to use the app.

 For Jira, you must purchase the app license that matches the highest Jira application tier.
 For example, if you have a 500-User Jira Software license, and a 20-Agent Jira Service Management license, your Jira apps must be at the 500-User level.

 Jira Software Data Center and Confluence Data Center are licensed starting at 500 users.
 To match your Data Center product license, purchase app licenses to match or exceed the number of users you have for the Data Center approved app or server app (when a Data Center approved app is not available) you intend to use alongside your Data Center host product.
 You don't need to purchase a license for each node of your product, just the total number of users.
 This doesn't impact app functionality or compatibility; the number of users just need to match your Data Center subscription.

-If you have a Data Center product running on multiple servers, we count this as one environment.
+Yes; Marketplace apps are licensed per environment.
+For self-managed installations, an app license is required for each unique environment.
+If you have a Data Center product running on multiple servers, this counts as one environment.